afuentesw/afuentesw.github.io/_pages/about.md

     "“The ideas of economists and political philosophers, both when they are right and when they are wrong are more powerful than is commonly understood.
-Indeed, the world is ruled by little else” – John Maynard Keynes", "“I believe economists put decimal points in their forecasts to show they have sense of humor” – William Gilmore Simms", "“People of the same trade seldom meet together, even for merriment and diversion, but the conversation ends in a conspiracy against the public, or in some contrivance to raise prices” – Adam Smith", "“TIn mathematics you don't understand things.
-You just get used to them” – John von Neumann", "“We are all Keynesians now” – Milton Friedman", "“Economics is extremely useful as a form of employment for economists.” – John Kenneth Galbraith", "“The hardest thing in the world to understand is the income tax” – Albert Einstein", "“The purpose of studying economics is not to acquire a set of ready-made answers to economic questions, but to learn how to avoid being deceived by economists” – Joan Robinson", "“If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is” – John von Neumann", ];
+Indeed, the world is ruled by little else” – John Maynard Keynes", "“I believe economists put decimal points in their forecasts to show they have sense of humor” – William Gilmore Simms", "“People of the same trade seldom meet together, even for merriment and diversion, but the conversation ends in a conspiracy against the public, or in some contrivance to raise prices” – Adam Smith", "“In mathematics you don't understand things.
+You just get used to them” – John von Neumann", "“We are all Keynesians now” – Milton Friedman", "“Economics is extremely useful as a form of employment for economists.” – John Kenneth Galbraith", "“The hardest thing in the world to understand is the income tax” – Albert Einstein", "“The purpose of studying economics is not to acquire a set of ready-made answers to economic questions, but to learn how to avoid being deceived by economists” – Joan Robinson", "“If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is” – John von Neumann", "“If you owe your bank a hundred pounds, you have a problem.
+But if you owe a million, it has” - John Maynard Keynes", "“Markets can remain irrational longer than you can remain solvent” - John Maynard Keynes", "“Those who would give up essential liberty to purchase a little temporary safety deserve neither liberty nor safety” - Friedrich Hayek", "“It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own self-interest.
+We address ourselves not to their humanity but to their self-love, and never talk to them of our own necessities, but of their advantages” - Adam Smith", "“Those who would give up essential liberty to purchase a little temporary safety deserve neither liberty nor safety” - Friedrich Hayek", "“Once you start thinking about growth, it's hard to think about anything else.” - Robert Lucas", "“If you torture the data long enough, it will confess.” - Ronald Coase"];

   const randomQuote = quotes[Math.floor(Math.random() * quotes.length)];
   document.getElementById("quote").textContent = randomQuote;